nycu-m3-lab/Cultural_Reward_Modeling/README.md

 ## Acknowledgements

 This work was supported by the MOE Yushan Young Scholar Program under Grant MOE-114-YSFEE-0010-008-P1 and NSTC Taiwan under Grant NSTC 115-2813-C-A49-146-E.

+We thank the excellent research and open-source works that made this project possible, including Phi-3.5-vision, DeepSpeed, and LoRA.
+We also deeply acknowledge the datasets and theoretical frameworks that support our cultural understanding components, including the CulturalFrames benchmark, the World Values Survey (WVS), and CulturalAtlas.

 ## Citation